-- 1. In professional interactions with patients and others, a student should introduce himself or herself as a "nurse practitioner" or "clinical nurse specialist" student. - 2.
-For nurse practitioner and CNS students, students should use the designation, NP-S (NP Student) or CNS-S (CNS student) following all notations in charts, records, and other medical forms.
-For example: "Mary Jones, RN, NP-S" or "Mary Jones, RN, CNS-S" - 3.
-In all professional communications, including paging or beepers, a student should introduce him/herself as a nurse practitioner or clinical nurse specialist graduate student. - 4.
+- In professional interactions with patients and others, a student should introduce himself or herself as a "nurse practitioner" or "clinical nurse specialist" student. - 2.
+For nurse practitioner and CNS students, students should use the

+For example: "Mary Jones, RN, NP-S" or "Mary Jones, RN, CNS-S"

+- In all professional communications, including paging or beepers, a student should introduce him/herself as a nurse practitioner orclinical nurse specialist graduate student. - 4.
 No nurse practitioner or CNS student should casually accept the "page" of a supervising clinician.